Mariner Moose: Incidents

 During the 1995 American League Division Series between the Mariners and the New York Yankees, the Moose gained national attention when, in the middle of the fifth inning in Game 4, he crashed into the outfield wall at the Kingdome while being towed on inline skates behind an ATV in the outfield.
-The person portraying the Moose, Brett Rhinehardt, suffered a compound fracture of his right ankle as well as a dislocated fibula.
-Incidentally, the Mariners' subsequent opponent in the Championship Series, the Cleveland Indians, also had their mascot, Slider, suffer an injury with torn knee ligaments in that series.
+Rhinehardt, who portrayed the Moose, suffered a compound fracture of his right ankle as well as a dislocated fibula.
+Coincidentally, the Mariners' subsequent opponent in the American League Championship Series, the Cleveland Indians, also had their mascot, Slider, suffer an injury with torn knee ligaments in that series.
+The Moose's skates from the crash are at the Mascot Hall of Fame.

-During a Mariners home game at then-Safeco Field versus the Boston Red Sox on August 5, 2007, the Mariner Moose was riding his ATV in the middle of the fifth inning when he collided with Coco Crisp, who did not notice him as he was leaving the Red Sox dugout.
-Crisp was clipped on the knee by the ATV and stumbled briefly, but was not angered by the incident despite the ire of some of his teammates; he even played along by feigning retaliation with a fake throw of his glove at the Moose.
-Despite Mariners general manager Bill Bavasi quickly apologizing to Red Sox counterpart Terry Francona, the Mariner Moose portrayer was not punished for the incident.
+During a Mariners home game against the Boston Red Sox on August 5, 2007, the Mariner Moose was riding his ATV in the middle of the fifth inning when he collided with Coco Crisp, who did not notice the mascot as he was leaving the Red Sox dugout.
+The Moose's ATV clipped Crisp on the knee.
+Crisp stumbled briefly but was not angered by the incident despite the ire of some of his teammates; he even played along by feigning retaliation with a fake throw of his glove at the Moose.
+Mariners general manager Bill Bavasi quickly apologized to Red Sox manager Terry Francona.
+The Mariner Moose portrayer was not punished for the incident.

 Portrayers

-The Mariner Moose was originally portrayed by Tiger Budbill, who continued to do so until the 1994 season ended with the players' strike.
-He subsequently worked as a singer and waiter at a restaurant in the nearby city of Kirkland, and he would go on to compete in season one of the U.S. version of The X Factor as a resident of the city of Bothell.
-However, he temporarily resumed the role after the ATV incident in 1995, holding it until the start of the 1996 season.
+The Mariner Moose was first portrayed by Dean N. Greve, who alternated Mariners home games with Tiger Budbill.
+Budbill soon became the sole Moose, a role he held until the end of the 1994 season.
+He subsequently worked as a singer and waiter at a restaurant in Kirkland.
+However, he temporarily resumed the role after the ATV incident in 1995, holding it until the start of the 1996 season, Budbill later competed in season one of the U.S. version of The X Factor.

 Brett Rhinehardt took over the portrayal of the Mariner Moose at the beginning of the 1995 season; after sustaining the ankle injury in the ATV crash that season, he attempted to quickly resume his duty by fashioning an old Mariner Moose costume with a cutout for his cast despite the team encouraging him not to rush his recovery.
-He held the role until the conclusion of the 1998 season, after which he assumed the portrayal of Gnash, the mascot of the then-new Nashville Predators of the National Hockey League.
+He held the role until the conclusion of the 1998 season, after which he assumed the portrayal of Gnash, the mascot of the Nashville Predators of the National Hockey League.
+Five other people have portrayed the Moose, though the Mariners do not identify these people.